Rule 5160-19-01 | Comprehensive primary care (CPC) program: eligible providers.

 (3) Rural health clinics.

 (7) Professional medical groups billing under hospital provider types.

-(D) The following eligible providers may participate in the delivery of primary care activities or services in the PCMH program:
+(C) The following eligible providers may participate in the delivery of primary care activities or services in the CPC program:

 (1) Medical doctor (MD) or doctor of osteopathy (DO) as defined in section 4731.14 of the Revised Code with any of the following specialties or sub-specialties: